-Current federal and state financial aid information is available on the Department of Financial Aid web page: www.financialaid.uwm.edu
+Current federal and state financial aid information is available on the Department of Financial Aid web page.

 The Department of English offers a number of graduate Teaching Assistantships (TAs) each year.
 Assistantships include salary, health insurance and full tuition remission.

 Assistantships are for the full academic year only.
-New students can apply for a TAship by completing section 4 in the Department of English application for admission, and for an ESL TAship by also completing section 6.
+New students can apply for a TAship by completing the Financial Aid and Teaching Assistantships questionnaire in the Panthera graduate admission application.

 All TAs take two courses per semester, usually for a total of six credits.
-Most new TAs take English 701, Teaching College Composition, in their first semester.
+Most new TAs take English 700, Teaching Writing Practicum, in their first semester.
 Most first-year TAs have a 2-1 teaching load; that is, new TAs teach two classes in the fall semester and one in the spring semester.
 In the following years, all TAs teach 2-2.